Departamento-de-Engenharia-Informatica/sem5pi-24-25-3NA_G74/docs/sprint1/Use Cases/US5.1.10/readme.md

 >o Sensitive data (like medical history) must comply with GDPR, allowing patients to control their data access.

+> "Some anonymized data may be retained for legal or research purposes, but all identifiable information is erased."

 <br>

 **From the client clarifications:**